stefarine/smart_food_dispenser/Deployment/step6.md

  * Running on http://127.0.0.1:8080
  * Running on http://192.120.1.128:8080
  ```
- Take note of the second adress for later use.
+ Take note of the second IP address (e.g., 192.120.1.128).
+You will need it for the subsequent steps.

+With these configurations, your device will now be capable of capturing images, uploading them to Google Cloud Storage, and analyzing them to detect if a dog is present.
+Once a dog is detected, the script will publish a message to the Adafruit IO MQTT broker.